build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 Open `.codecatalyst/workflows/main_branch.yaml` in your IDE, and add the following.
 Remember to
 - replace the placeholder AWS account ID `123456789012` with the value of your account, and the IAM role name `main_branch_IAM_role`, if you changed it
-- if you are using your own CloudFormation template, replace the CloudFormation filename in `template`,
+- if you are using your own CloudFormation template, replace the CloudFormation filename in `template`
 </br>

 * main_branch.yaml